Welcome to the 1970 British Cohort Study (BCS70)

 For more information on each of these surveys, visit our surveys pages.

-The data for all BCS70 sweeps is available from the Economic and Social Data Service.
+The data for all BCS70 sweeps are available from the UK Data Service.
 For more information, see our accessing the data page.

 This section of our website offers tools and information to help researchers use the data.
 If you need further support, please contact our user support team.